kanaka/mal/bbc-basic/README.md

 # Introduction

-This is a (partial) implementation of mal in BBC BASIC V.  While there is already an implementation of mal in BASIC (in the "basic" directory), it's targeted at much more primitive versions of BASIC and relies on a pre-processor, both of which make it fairly un-idiomatic
+This is an implementation of mal in BBC BASIC V.  While there is already an implementation of mal in BASIC (in the "basic" directory), it's targeted at much more primitive versions of BASIC and relies on a pre-processor, both of which make it fairly un-idiomatic